drakegroup/sigfig/doc/index.rst

     :target: https://codecov.io/gh/mikebusuttil/sigfig/
     :alt: Coverage Status

-This is the :mod:`sigfig` Python package used to manipulate and format numerical data for presentation.
+This is the :mod:`sigfig` Python package used for rounding numbers (with expected results).

     >>> round(0.25, 1)
     0.2